-Here’s your spring forward action plan:
+Here’s your spring forward time change action plan:

 - Install blackout blinds if you don’t already have them in your child’s room.